DJSiddharthVader/SELEXzyme/README.md

 Using a computational method will save significant amounts of time and resources, as well as allowing researchers to more easily experiment with simulation parameters.
 So if a researcher can approximate a SELEX result with a simulated result that would be very beneficial and open up the use of DNAzymes (or potentially DNA Aptamers) for more research applications.

-In order to do this I want to compare the output of SELEXzyme to that of a set of DNAzymes evolved _in vitro_ as done by the reseachers Abdelgany et al. in their paper [Design of efficient DNAzymes against muscle AChR alpha-subunit cRNA in vitro and in HEK 293 cells](https://pubmed.ncbi.nlm.nih.gov/19771209/)
+In order to do this I want to compare the output of SELEXzyme to that of a set of DNAzymes evolved _in vitro_ as done by the researchers Abdelgany et al. in their paper [Design of efficient DNAzymes against muscle AChR alpha-subunit cRNA in vitro and in HEK 293 cells](https://pubmed.ncbi.nlm.nih.gov/19771209/)
 They did not preform SELEX but they did preform an assay testing the cleavage efficiency of thier DNAzymes to select the most effective ones.
 So if my program works well it should ideally
 - output some DNAzymes similar to the best ones Abdelgany et al. identified